-The liver is the largest solid organ and the largest gland in the human body.
+The liver is the largest solid organ in the body.
 It carries out over 500 tasks and plays an essential role in digestion.
 Its roles include detoxification, protein synthesis, and producing digestive enzymes.

 The roles of the liver include detoxification, protein synthesis, and the production of chemicals that help digest food.
 It is part of the digestive system.

 This article will cover the main roles of the liver, how the liver regenerates, what happens when the liver does not function correctly, and how to keep the liver healthy.